kiwano-js/kiwano/docs/basics/concepts.md

 These contain an array with the roles that are specified in the builder.
 In the example above, the mutation field will contain the value `['admin']` for the `allowedRoles` extension.

-By default, you are responsible to enforce the access rules in your resolvers or using middleware.
+By default, you are responsible to enforce the access rules in your resolvers or by using middleware.
-The Kiwano builders only enable you to configure access rules, but don't do anything to check whether a user has access to a particular resolver.
+The Kiwano builders only enable you to configure access rules, but they don't do anything to check whether a user has access to a particular resolver.

 However, Kiwano also provides an [Access control (ACL)](plugins/acl.md) plugin that will enforce access rules automatically for you.